Francis X. DiLorenzo: San Lorenzo Spiritual Center controversy

 Manalo then sued the petitioner group, seeking $1.35 million for defamation.
 In August 2005, Judge Padrick of the Circuit Court of Virginia dismissed the defamation lawsuit, terming it an "intrusion into church affairs and violated the religious protections of the U.S. Constitution and the Virginia Constitution".

 In January 2007, DiLorenzo removed Reverend Rodney L. Rodis from public ministry.
 The pastor of Immaculate Conception Parish in Buckner, Virginia, and St. Jude Parish in Mineral, Virginia, Rodis had been arrested for the theft of over $600,000 from the two parishes.
-During its investigation, the diocese alos discovered that Rodis had a wife and three children living in a nearby county.
+During its investigation, the diocese also discovered that Rodis had a wife and three children living in a nearby county.

 Retirement

 In early 2017, DiLorenzo sent a letter of resignation as bishop of Richmond to Pope Francis in early 2017.
 Francis DiLorenzo died from heart and kidney failure on August 17, 2017, at St. Mary's Hospital in Richmond at age 75.